Xeltalliv/ScratchTools/README.md

 All files in the repository with the exception of `/vendor` folder are licensed under GNU General Public License v3.0.

 Files inside `/vendor` folder have their own license files included along with them.

+## Credits

+Also thanks to [GarboMuffin](https://github.com/GarboMuffin) for providing [trampoling.turbowarp.org](https://trampoling.turbowarp.org/) proxy used in some of the tools.